School Streets and beyond

 We also worked closely with a school in Whalley Range in Manchester, supporting them with their school street.
 You can find out more about our evaluation.
 You can also see the film we made about our experience.

 Since then, progress has been made at both a Manchester and Greater Manchester level.
-We are happy to see active travel to school as a priority in the refreshed GM Active Travel Mission, with the ambition to deliver a new 2024 plan for home to school travel that reduces the number of children being driven less than 2km to their school.
+We are happy to see active travel to school as a priority in GMCA’s School Travel policy that reduces the number of children being driven less than 2km to their school and sets a target of 100 School Streets across GM, not enforced by volunteers by 2028.

 Here’s what we’re asking our GM councils to do: